Skip to content

 Pros:

-• PVC mats are affordable and widely available.
+• PVC mats are very affordable and widely available.

 • They are durable and can last a long time with proper care.